-This regulatory action determination is based on the size, location, and duration of the safety zone.
-This safety zone impacts a two-mile stretch of the Allegheny River for a duration of twelve hours on each of three days.
-Vessel traffic can seek permission to transit the zone.
-Moreover, the Coast Guard will issue LNMs, MSIBs, and BNMs via VHF-FM marine channel 16 about the zone .
+This regulatory action determination is based on the size, location, and duration of the temporary safety zone.
+This safety zone impacts only a one-mile stretch of the Ohio River for a short amount of time of 2 and one half hours on one evening.
+Vessel traffic will be informed about the safety zone through local notices to mariners.
+Moreover, the Coast Guard will issue LNMs, MSIBs, and BNMs via VHF-FM marine channel 16 about the zone and the rule allows vessels to seek permission from the COTP to transit the zone.